Monte Carlo: A Gambler’s Paradise

 The entrance fee for the casino is 10 euros.
 It’s worth the price of admission just to see the magnificent interior.
-The main room has all the fin-de-siècle ornamentation you can imagine and is illuminated by eight crystal chandeliers.
+The main room has all the fin-de-siècle ornamentation you can imagine.
+Eight crystal chandeliers provide lighting.
 The lobby, the side parlors, the restaurants, the bathrooms – every square inch is kept in a condition of spotless elegance.

-The Hollywoodization of international travel was brought to my attention first and most forcefully in 2012 when I visited the temple complex of Angkor Watt, Cambodia.
-The most mysterious and magical of all the temples is Ta Prohm, a veritable ruin where the sinuous roots of kapok trees snake around and through the temple walls.
+The Hollywoodization of international travel was brought to my attention first in 2012 when I visited the temple complex of Angkor Watt, Cambodia.
+The most magical of all the temples is Ta Prohm.
+It’s a veritable ruin where the sinuous roots of kapok trees snake around and through the temple walls.
 This visually startling location was used for a scene in the 2001 movie Lara Croft: Tomb Raider.
 Still today tourists are willing to stand in line for hours on end in order to have their picture taken in front of this famous movie set.

 Back to the present.
 My son and I now need to get from France to Bucharest, Romania.
 Long story short, our cheapest option was to take the train from Nice to Milan, Italy and then a night train to Vienna, Austria.
 Upon arrival in Vienna we booked our night train to Bucharest.

-Later on in the tour, the Von Trapp family came up, and sure enough we soon heard about The Sound of Music along with how many Oscars the film earned, namely five.
+Later on in the tour, the Von Trapp family came up.
+Sure enough, we soon heard about The Sound of Music along with how many Oscars the film earned, namely five.

-The Viennese artist Gustav Klimt also came up a lot on the tour, and images of The Kiss and Portrait of Adele Poster can be seen all over town.
+The Viennese artist Gustav Klimt had a big role in the tour.
+Images of The Kiss and Portrait of Adele Poster can be seen all over town.

-One of these days the tour spiel will no doubt be updated to include mention of Klimt in connection with the 2015 movie Woman in Gold.
+One of these days the tour spiel will no doubt include mention of Klimt in connection with the 2015 movie Woman in Gold.

 And, yes, strains of The Blue Danube by Johann Strauss Jr. played on the bus.
 Upon hearing them, how could I not think of the spinning spacecraft in 2001.
 A Space Odyssey and the opening scenes of Baz Luhrmann’s Strictly Ballroom?